Microsoft 365 actions and extension actions setup

 - Click Manage allowed tenants.

-- Click Add and add the tenant ID or domain name of each organisation you want to allow.
+- Click Add and add the tenant ID or domain name of each organization you want to allow.

 - Click Apply.